o1-labs/proof-systems/book/src/specs/kimchi.md

 Then, our AND gadget for $n$ bytes looks as follows:

-* $n/8$ Xor16 gates
+* $n/8$ Xor gates
 * 1 (single) Generic gate to check that the final row of the XOR chain is all zeros.
 * 1 (double) Generic gate to check sum $a + b = sum$ and the conjunction equation $2\cdot and = sum - xor$.

 Finally, we connect the wires in the following positions (apart from the ones already connected for the XOR gates):

-* Column 2 of the first Xor16 row (the output of the XOR operation) is connected to the right input of the second generic operation of the last row.
+* Column 2 of the first Xor row (the output of the XOR operation) is connected to the right input of the second generic operation of the last row.
 * Column 2 of the first generic operation of the last row is connected to the left input of the second generic operation of the last row.
 Meaning,